ishanbaner/Draft-Theorem-prover/README.md

 ```

 # Improvements to be made
-Significant improvements are needed but it's a very basic prototype.
+1. Significant improvements are needed to handle more complex cases as it's a very basic prototype.
-Currently, it lacks important expressions like "for all" and "exists".
+2. Currently, it lacks important expressions like "for all" and "exists".

-The code is not fully functional as in certain scenarios the code doesn't terminate.
+3. The code is not fully functional as in certain scenarios the code doesn't terminate.
 I will try to fix the problem asap.
+4. Complex writing structure is definitely a problem that I will soon fix.